vault713/wallet713/docs/usage.md

    ```
 1. Alice can now send `proof.txt` to Carol, who then can use it to verify the proof.
 As per the output note above, the proof **is only valid if the kernel in question is found on-chain**.
 One way to verify this is to locate the specific kernel in a block using a blockchain explorer.

 **IMPORTANT NOTE:** When sending to older versions of the wallet, the address of the sender might be missing.
 In this case the proof only proves that the address of the receiving party.
-In this case, anyone in posession of this proof can claim they were the sender.
+Anyone in posession of this proof can claim they were the sender.
 If the sender field is missing, a warning will be displayed.

 #### Verifying a transaction proof